-Not all tick bites require medical attention or result in illness, but there are symptoms you should look out for after a tick bite occurs.
+Not all tick bites require medical attention or result in illness, but there are symptoms to look out for after a tick bite occurs.

 “Common symptoms for most tick-borne illnesses are flu-like symptoms,” says Dr. Owusu-Ansah.
 These can include fever, headache, chills, muscle aches, and fatigue.

-With some infections—such as Lyme or Rocky Mountain spotted fever (RMSF)—a rash may not always appear.
-But if it does, it will look different depending on the illness.
-For Lyme and Southern Tick-Associated Rash Illness (STARI), this rash takes on a bull’s-eye appearance and can be one of the first symptoms to appear (three to 30 days after infection with Lyme).
+With some infections such as Lyme or Rocky Mountain spotted fever (RMSF), a rash may or may not appear.
+For Lyme and for Southern Tick-Associated Rash Illness (STARI), this rash takes on a bull’s-eye appearance, and can be one of the first symptoms to show up (three to 30 days after infection with Lyme).

 The rash that comes with RMSF can vary.
-According to the CDC, a rash will most often begin two to five days after the onset of fever.
-The red to purple rash that is associated with RMSF isn’t usually seen until the sixth day or later, and only in 35-60% of patients.
-To see photos of these rashes, and rashes caused by other tick-borne illnesses, see the CDC’s guide here.
+A rash will most often begin two to five days after the onset of fever, according to the CDC.
+The red to purple rash that’s associated with RMSF isn’t usually seen until the sixth day or later, and only in 35-60% of patients.

 The usual course of treatment for tick-borne infection is antibiotics.
 Which antibiotic and how much depends on the patient, the infection, the severity, and the symptoms.
 “For the skin rash, we typically start patients 12 years of age [and older] on doxycycline but will use amoxicillin as an alternative, and azithromycin as a third option,” Dr. Marty says.
 “For children, we start with amoxicillin.”